 I’m not even close to the first writer/blogger to bring this up.
-Three of my favorites are this New York Times article, Natalie Whipple’s post, and literary agent Sarah LaPolla’s post.
-I don’t actually agree with everything in all of these, but I think they’re well-spoken and worth reading.
+Two of my favorites are this New York Times article and Natalie Whipple’s post.
+I don’t actually agree with everything in both of these, but I think they’re well-spoken and worth reading.
 And of course, I’m going to throw my own two cents in.

 For me, the main problem with this phrase is that it exists.
 What we should be discussing, in my opinion, are strong characters – or perhaps, in certain circumstances, female characters.
 If reviewers, agents, editors, readers, and writers started throwing around the phrase “strong male characters,” the ludicrousness of the female counterpart becomes clear.
 By specifying that these desired strong characters are “female,” it implies to me:

 3) That most male characters are strong.